 Welcome to the Middle School!
-As students progress from Year 9 through to Year 11, the organization of core and option subjects will continue to build on the success of the Lower School and the Sha Tin Baccalaureate.
+As students progress from Year 9 through to Year 11, the organisation of core and option subjects will continue to build on the success of the Lower School and the Sha Tin Baccalaureate.
 We ensure that all pupils have access to a broad and balanced curriculum, culminating in the sitting of the Cambridge examinations at the end of Year 11.
 Alongside this students will be exposed to a wide range of opportunities which will develop in them the skills, knowledge and understanding which will enable them to make a positive contribution to their community.

 The links below will describe the curriculum content available at Sha Tin College.
+The curriculum brochure for courses available in Years 10 and 11 is available here.

 We are undergoing a period of change in our Language Acquisition courses.
 This is principally to respond to changes associated with the implementation of MYP and the need to phase these changes in over the coming years.